 To force Martin to play ball, Lenora and her associate Walter Schweppenstette (Sylvester Groth) promise to move his mother Ingrid higher on the list for a kidney transplant.
-Martin’s job is to steal a top-secret NATO plan that indicates what Ronald Reagan really intends by moving Pershing II nuclear missiles into West Germany.
-The move has destabilized the Balance of Terror, and thrown Martin’s bosses back in East Berlin into a panic.
-The HVA is more or less taken over by a KGB official, who insists that Reagan intends to attack the Soviet Union as soon as possible.
+Martin’s mission is to steal a top-secret NATO plan.
+Ronald Reagan has moved Pershing II nuclear missiles into West Germany, a move that has destabilized the Balance of Terror and thrown East Berlin into a panic.
+The HVA is more or less taken over by a Russian KGB official, who insists that Reagan intends to attack the Soviet Union as soon as possible.
 The Russian quietly demands that all intelligence, including Martin’s reports, ‘agrees’ with the official line from Moscow.

 Martin wants to stay loyal to Annett.
 But he’s instructed to seduce one woman, and also finds himself attracted to Yvonne Edel (Lisa Tomaschewsky), the General’s daughter.
-Her brother Alex Edel (Ludwig Trepte), also a soldier in his father’s command, is a confused rebel.
-He’s carrying on with anti-war activists when he’s off-duty.
+Her brother Alex Edel (Ludwig Trepte), also a soldier in his father’s command, is a confused rebel who associates with anti-war activists when he’s off-duty.
 Lenora and Walter target both Yvonne and Alex as potential conduits to compromise their father.
 Martin/Moritz goes after the NATO battle plan.
 Sooner or later he’s likely to be exposed as an imposter.

 Deutschland 83 is a big step forward for Cold War spy thrillers.
 Enough time has elapsed that no German under thirty can remember living in a divided nation.
 The reunified country has given us terrific movies about 20th century history, offering new insights on the appalling, soul-crushing political climate that once prevailed in East Germany — The Tunnel, The Lives of Others.

-I guess we are finally beyond the ‘old’ Cold War if an American network is broadcasting a show, in German, in which a Communist spy is the hero.
+I guess we are finally beyond the ‘old’ Cold War — an American network has broadcast a show, in German, in which a Communist spy is the hero.
 It’s almost refreshing now to see the 1963 East German portrait of a heroic HVA spy, a ‘humanist 007’ in For Eyes Only — Top Secet, for comparison.
 That East German agent is also trying to obtain evidence of a hostile NATO war plan.
 In the DDR’s slanted version of reality, West Germany is just a collaboration of Americans and ex-Nazis.

 Deutschland 83 pulls in many interesting elements.
 Yvonne Edel takes a trip East to sing backup with a rock band.
-Because Martin’s away doing spy work, Annett becomes an informer, thinking she’s protecting his mother.
+Because Martin is away doing spy work, Annett becomes an informer, thinking she’s protecting his mother.
 A NATO secretary has a penchant for Art Deco furniture.
-The HVA’s ignorance of the latest computer developments becomes a joke when Martin delivers the all-important NATO guidebook — on a big floppy drive nobody’s seen before.
+The HVA’s ignorance of the latest computer developments becomes a joke when Martin delivers the all-important NATO guidebook — it’s on a floppy drive that nobody in East Germany has seen before.
 General Edel has a big problem in that his own son and daughter want nothing to do with him.
 Yvonne has run away to a commune, while the unstable Alex’s thoughts turn to outright treason — his grandfather was a Nazi, and as far as he’s concerned, his father is too.
 And a new problem has arisen to give people pause: the first cases of HIV and AIDS are showing up in West Germany.